wildchain/Dao/README.md

 - **Round**: created by a Program and deal with everything relating to running a round
 - **Voter** : wallet who cast a vote to a grant during the round

+##Celo Compatibility
+For the Below Steps, follow the instructions from the docs provided.
+Note that it is deployable on Alfajores by simply running the command Alfajores as the network perimeter.
+For Judges it could be more helpful to go through Deploy Steps Only

 ##### Deploy Steps